 We are still working on the details of Mentored experience, Residency requirements, and Recertification requirements.

-Finally, we understand that members may have questions or concerns regarding the new CC-AASP Certification Program and the information contained herein.
+Finally, we understand that members may have questions regarding the new CC-AASP Certification Program and the information contained herein.
 This is an enormous undertaking and a significant transition for our organization.
-The ICC will send out updates about the new certification program on a monthly basis, starting towards the end of January.
-In the meantime, please feel free to contact members of the ICC at any time to discuss the new certification program using the contact information below.
+The ICC will strive to send out monthly updates about the new certification program.
+Please feel free to contact members of the ICC at any time to discuss the new certification program using the contact information below.